zhiweihu1103/pig-instance-segmentation/README.md

 - **DAB:** at the path of mmdet\models\attentions\cs_attention.py
 - **ACU:** the Asymmetric Convolution Unit can find at the file mmdet\models\necks\fpn.py

-In order to switch different attention modules, you need to modify different comment modules in the mmdet\models\necks\fpn.py code.
-Besides, for test the different number of spatial attention blocks's performance, you should modify the fpn.py in line 167, to modify the recurrence value from one to four.
 ## Konwledgement
 Our code is developed based on mmdetection framework.
 In the attention module part, we refer to the following link content, thank the authors for their hard work.
 - https://github.com/open-mmlab/mmdetection